 In the 2016 presidential election, white working-class defections arguably put Donald Trump over the top in Michigan, Ohio, Pennsylvania and Wisconsin, but you can also argue (indeed, I have) that Hillary Clinton lost because she didn’t convince enough middle-income voters in the suburbs of Florida, North Carolina and Virginia to switch parties.

 Jamelle Bouie disagrees, writing on Twitter that opinion polls show Democrats are actually “pretty close to the middle, if not at the middle exactly.”

-Before we delve into the polls, a caveat: politics is about more than policy.
-It is also about perception, however unfairly it might be shaped by the media and the other party.
+Before we delve into the polls, a caveat: politics is not only about policy.
+It is also about perception, however unfairly that might be shaped by the media and the other party.

 The likes of Brooks, Stephens and Sullivan warn Democrats both against drifting too far to the left policy-wise and against being seen as an instrument of the “woke”, social-justice, urban left.
 (Expect Trump to exploit America’s urban-rural divide as he fights for reelection.)

 Perception is hard to quantify, but I suspect Brooks, Stephens and Sullivan have the better of the argument there.

 When it comes to policy, the data is largely on Bouie’s side.

 - Support for marriage equality and LGBT rights has trended upward.
 63 percent of Americans now support gay marriage, up from 40 percent a decade ago.
 Acceptance of gay relationships has gone up by 30 points in the last two decades.
 71 percent of Americans believe transgender people should be able to serve, and serve openly, in the military.
 53 percent are in favor of new laws to protect LGBTs from discrimination.